An Open Tele-Impedance Framework to Generate Data for Contact-Rich Tasks in Robotic Manipulation: Related Work

 Machine-generated demonstrations are a tempting idea to generate datasets.
 In~\cite{siegel2020keep} an agent is trained with MPO~\cite{abdolmaleki2018maximum} and roll-outs of the final policy are collected to build a dataset.
 Another way to collect machine-generated demonstrations is through the use of scripted policies, as it is done in~\cite{singh2020parrot} and~\cite{singh2020cog}.
 However, humans are more suitable for collecting a wide set of semantically meaningful and natural behaviors, which is harder to guarantee for machine-generated data.

 The works in~\cite{pertsch2021guided} and ~\cite{gupta2019relay} use MuJoCo HAPTIX~\cite{kumar2015mujoco} as data collection system.
-The authors of~\cite{kumar2015mujoco} propose to augment the MuJoCo simulator~\cite{todorov2012mujoco} with a system that enables teleoperation using real-time motion capture (MoCap) of arm and hand movements, coupled with a stereoscopic monitor for visual feedback, viewed as a viable alternative to virtual reality (VR) headsets.
-The stereoscopic monitor is combined with head-tracking to show the virtual environment always from the human viewpoint using LCD shutter glasses tracked by a MoCap system.
+The authors of~\cite{kumar2015mujoco} propose to augment the MuJoCo simulator~\cite{todorov2012mujoco} with a system that enables teleoperation using real-time motion capture (MoCap) of arm and hand movements, coupled with a stereoscopic monitor for visual feedback.
+This is combined with head-tracking to show the virtual environment always from the human viewpoint.
 This system is employed also in~\cite{pertsch2020accelerating} and~\cite{nair2020accelerating}, where the former uses a dataset created in~\cite{fu2020d4rl} while the latter exploits behavioral cloning to augment the dataset collected in~\cite{rajeswaran2017learning} with an updated version of MuJoCo HAPTIX.

 The authors of~\cite{zhang2018deep} aim at building an inexpensive teleoperation framework that allows intuitive robotic manipulation and collection of high-quality demonstrations.
 They come up with a system that uses a VR headset to let the user perceive the environment through the robot's sensor space and control it with motion-tracked VR controllers.
 A similar system is used also in~\cite{nair2018overcoming}, where the demonstrations are collected in a virtual environment, and the demonstrator sees a rendering of the same observations of the agent and records actions through an HRC Vive interface.
 In contrast, in order to use kinesthetic teaching while avoiding human presence in the robot scene, in~\cite{vecerik2017leveraging} a robot kinesthetically force controlled by a human is used to teleoperate the same robot type in simulation or in the real world.